-Deputy Mayor and Chief of Staff
+Deputy Mayor of Citywide Initiatives

 Judy Reese Morse

-Judy Reese Morse serves as Deputy Mayor and Chief of Staff.
+Judy Reese Morse serves as Deputy Mayor of Citywide Initiatives.
 In this capacity, she oversees the Mayor’s Office and is responsible for overseeing policy development and strategic planning for economic development, education, social innovation, international affairs, coastal and environmental affairs, and cultural economy.
 Ms. Morse most recently served as Co-Chair of Transition New Orleans and as the Chief of Staff in the Office of Lieutenant Governor Mitch Landrieu.
 Prior to joining the Lieutenant Governor’s Office, she worked at National Public Radio in Washington, DC.
 There, she served as director of corporate communications, focusing primarily on attracting new audiences as public radio listeners.
 Her career also includes work on the federal level.
 Ms. Morse was selected as a Presidential Management Fellow serving at the U.S. Department of Health and Human Services and the Resolution Trust Corporation.
 She also worked on Capitol Hill in the office of former Congresswoman Lindy Boggs as a special projects assistant.
 Morse has an undergraduate degree in Communications from Loyola University in New Orleans and a Master of Public Administration from American University in Washington, DC.

 Deputy Mayor of External Affairs